Molly Fish Care: Expert Guide & Tank Set Up For Beginners

 It’s important to note that mollies are extremely social shoaling fish.
 So, they’re happier if kept in groups.

-It’s best to only have one male for every three females.
+It’s best to only have one male for every two-three females.
 Males harass females constantly, trying to mate with them.
 Having several females means no one fish is being stressed by the male’s attention.

 For tank mates from other species, mollies are fairly peaceful fish, but they do get a lot bigger than many species.
 They’re also greedy feeders that can outcompete smaller fish for food.